 Celebrating Thanksgiving in France can be a bit of a challenge as it's an American and Canadian holiday.
-The French do not celebrate Thanksgiving even though many French went to the north American continent to settle there.
-Originally it was a thank you to their Indian neighbors for the ingredients and cooking methods they had taught the newcomers: turkey, corn and sweet potatoes.
+The French do not celebrate Thanksgiving even though many French settled in North America.

-But if you are an ex-pat living in France or are planning a visit during that time, here are tips for indulging in turkey day.
+But if you are an ex-pat living in France or are planning a visit during that time, you can still indulge in turkey day.

-If you plan a Thanksgiving Feast for your French friends, don’t be surprised if they have no idea what this is about.
+If you plan a Thanksgiving feast for your French friends, don’t be surprised if they have no idea what the holiday is about.

-You will pay a premium for American foods imported to France, but hey-ho, if it gives you a taste for home, how can you resist?
-And you’ll probably meet fellow Americans feeling equally nostalgic.
+You will pay a premium for American foods imported to France but as you shop, you’ll probably meet fellow Americans feeling equally nostalgic.
 There are several stores where you can find familiar holiday foods:

-- The Real McCoy, 194 Rue de Grenelle, Paris 75007, Tel: 01 45 56 98 82.
-This is the place for all those ingredients for Thanksgiving, and also those American favorites like Oreos, Reese’s Pieces, Dr. Pepper and Hershey bars.
-It's now in its 27th year.
+- The Real McCoy is the place for all those ingredients for Thanksgiving.
+They also stock American favorites like Oreos, Reese’s Pieces, Dr. Pepper and Hershey bars.

 - For American groceries and food that you buy online and have delivered, check out My American Market.
 They have a special section devoted to holiday meal ingredients.

 Restaurants for Thanksgiving meals

-- Learn how to cook your own Thanksgiving Feast with true French style at the cooking school, La Cuisine Paris, 80 Quai de l'Hôtel de Ville, 75004, Paris, tel.: 0033 (0)1 40 51 78 18.
+- Learn how to cook your own Thanksgiving Feast in true French style at the cooking school, La Cuisine Paris.
 The cookery classes are in English.
-You cook your meal then eat it overlooking the Seine celebrating with a glass of Champagne and wine.
+You cook your meal then eat it overlooking the Seine celebrating with glasses of Champagne and wine.
+Address: 80 Quai de l'Hôtel de Ville, 75004, Paris, tel.: 0033 (0)1 40 51 78 18

 - The American Club of the Riviera in Nice holds a Thanksgiving lunch at the Hotel Hermitage, with members of the American Military as guests.
-More information from the club at 50 bd Victor Hugo, Nice, 00 33 (0)4 93 82 01 08.
+More information can be obtained from the club at 50 bd Victor Hugo, Nice, 00 33 (0)4 93 82 01 08.

 - The Association Bordeaux-USA, a French-American friendship organization, holds a Thanksgiving dinner at Middle School Alain Fournier, 83 Rue de Saint-Genès, 33000 Bordeaux.

 - The American Club of Lyon, a social club for American ex-patriots, usually holds a Thanksgiving dinner where turkey and beverages are provided, but it’s a bring-your-own for the rest of the trimmings that make Thanksgiving such a special, uniquely American celebration.
-Mailing address is American Club of Lyon, BP 2060, 69226 Lyon Cedex 02.
+The mailing address is American Club of Lyon, BP 2060, 69226 Lyon Cedex 02.